-Beverly Hills City Council continues its 18-month long discussion about rent stabilization starting at its August 7th meeting, where staff will present findings from the city’s consultant study for consideration.
-Council will also identify the next steps in the policy process, which may include yet more facilitated dialogues between tenants and landlords.
-Then City Council will get down to business on a final rent stabilization ordinance in September or October.
-This process will move very quickly come the end of the summer with the process wrapped up before the holidays.
-Here’s what to expect!
+Beverly Hills City Council continues its 18-month long discussion about rent stabilization starting with findings from a city consultant.
+With data in hand Council will then move on to the next step in the policy process: will that be more facilitated dialogues this summer?
+Or will City Council get straight to business on a final rent stabilization ordinance?
+Will the ordinance changes be wrapped up before the holidays?
+Here’s what we can expect.

-In addition to addressing those three key issues, the consultant’s revised scope of work added several more provisions of interest to landlords: rent-banking and rent adjustments.
+In addition to addressing those key issues, the consultant’s revised scope of work added two provisions of interest to landlords:

 Rent-banking allows landlords to reach backward in time to recapture rent increases they were allowed but actually didn’t levy on tenants.
 Imagine that the rental market softens before picking back up again.
 A landlord who refrains from increasing the rent to keep his tenants in a downturn could then hit his tenant with a whopping increase that makes up for his foregone past rent increases.
 Where did this come from?
 Rent-banking wasn’t substantially discussed during last summer’s facilitated dialogues but there it is in the scope of work!

 Tenants, landlords and councilmembers all agreed that a paucity of data impeded last year’s rent stabilization policy discussion.
-So a task for our consultant HR&A Advisors is the collection and analysis of relevant data.
-Council identified these categories for data analysis:
+So Council identified these categories for data analysis:

-- Tenant household socioeconomic conditions including household income and rent paid;
+- Tenant household socioeconomic conditions in Beverly Hills including household income and rent paid;

-- Characteristics of the rental housing stock including age and condition; and,
+- Characteristics of the rental housing stock in the city including age and condition; and,

 - Landlords net operating income (closely held!) or some proxy for it like sampled anonymous income tax return data or perhaps some sampling of gross (rent) receipts reported to the city.

-It is very important that we residents who rent in Beverly Hills keep ourselves aware of the coming rent stabilization policy process this fall.
-We need everybody’s participation and input.
-Please sign-up for email news from Renters Alliance so I can share the latest developments with you as they happen.
+We must keep ourselves aware of the rent stabilization policy process as it unspools this fall.
+We need everybody’s participation and input!
+Please sign-up for email news from Renters Alliance so we can share the latest developments with you as they happen.